Create a Podcast RSS Feed Free in 2026

 Is self-hosting a podcast hard?

-It requires a bit more setup (uploading files manually) than paying a host, but it saves you hundreds of dollars a year.
-Our podcast rss generator handles the hardest part—writing the code—for you.
+It requires a bit more initial setup (uploading files manually) than paying a commercial host, but it saves you hundreds of dollars a year.
+Using our tools to generate a podcast rss feed free handles the hardest part—writing the XML code—for you.

 Can I move to a paid host later?

 Yes!
-This is the beauty of owning your feed.
-You can set up a “301 Redirect” from your GitHub URL to your new Buzzsprout/Libsyn feed later, and you won’t lose a single subscriber.
-You retain full ownership.
+This is the true beauty of owning your feed.
+You can set up a “301 Redirect” from your free GitHub URL to your new Buzzsprout or Libsyn feed later, and you won’t lose a single subscriber.
+You retain 100% control.

 Absolutely.
 Spotify uses the exact same RSS standard as Apple.
-Once you create a free rss feed for podcast using our tool, you can submit the same URL to Spotify for Podcasters.
+Once you successfully create your podcast rss feed free using this guide, you can submit that exact same URL to the Spotify for Podcasters dashboard.